 - Place the penicillin you have just made into a dry container for storage and future use.

-Before you go running off into the sunset and the wild outdoors read the next section very carefully.
+Before you go running off into the sunset, read the next section very carefully.

 Making your own home grown antibiotics without proper training or equipment, and then self-diagnosing and treating without hospital grade investigations and equipment, leaves you with a very high risk of making a mistake or something going wrong.